 The area also has six terrain parks, with an assortment of splines, boxes, rails and everything in between.
-The 15-acre T72 Park was all-new for the 2013-2014 ski season.
-The Goat Path was among the best runs of the day--not too steep, but narrow enough to get your heart rate up as you fly along.
+The 15-acre T72 Park is the largest: It's home to the longest half pipe in the East.
+The Goat Path is among the best runs of the day: not too steep, but narrow enough to get your heart rate up as you fly along.
 The crossover Tourist Trap really built up on moguls and ice by the later part of the day, so try to hit this trail early if you can.
 The one relatively isolated part of Sunday River is the Jordan Bowl, which is accessed via a slow, stomach-churningly high crossover lift.
 The journey is rewarded by demanding runs like Excalibur, and you can ski back out to the rest of the area on Kansas, a green “brick road” that leads to the challenging land of Oz.

 Drink, Dine and Unwind Apres Ski at Sunday River